SAML SSO authentication

 Skew time in seconds

-Allowed skew time for authentication, or the duration after authentication response is rejected and sent back from the IDP.
+The allowed skew time, after which the authentication response is rejected and sent back from the IDP.
+86400 is a popular choice.
+The default is 3600.

 Automatically add SAML users to Thoughtspot: (yes/no)

-If you choose ‘yes’, then new users will be automatically created in ThoughtSpot.
-If ‘no’, then SAML users will be added in ThoughtSpot upon first successful SSO login.
+Choose whether or not to add SAML users to ThoughtSpot when they first authenticate.
+If you choose ‘yes’, then new users will be automatically created in ThoughtSpot upon first successful SSO login.
+If you choose ‘no’, then SAML users will not be added in ThoughtSpot upon first successful SSO login.
+Instead, you must add users manually or through Active Directory.

 Also use ThoughtSpot internal authentication: (y/n)